mlochbaum/BQN/running.md

 ### dzaima+reference BQN

-This repository contains a dzaima/BQN script `dzref` that fills in the gaps in primitive support using BQN implementations of primitives which are not yet up to spec ([reference implementations](spec/reference.bqn) of all primitives starting from a small set of pre-existing functions are part of BQN's specification).
-These alternate implementations can be slow.
+This repository contains a dzaima/BQN script `dzref` that fills in the gaps in primitive support using BQN implementations of primitives that are not yet up to spec ([reference implementations](spec/reference.bqn) of all primitives starting from a small set of pre-existing functions are part of BQN's specification).

 You can run `dzref` from ordinary dzaima/BQN using the `•EX` command; see for example [cshim.bqn](cshim.bqn).
 For testing, it is run as a Unix script, in which case it depends on an executable `dbqn` that runs dzaima/BQN on a file argument.
 I use the following script, using the path to a clone of dzaima/BQN for the jar file.